jjjk123/Team1_Gene_Prioritization_GNN/README.md

 Why clone it?
 How to use it?
 Why and how build upon it?

-Draft: to apply the methods we validated to work, to furher rare diseases.
+Draft: to apply the methods we validated as working, to research further rare diseases in a similar fashion.
 To expand this project into a more comprehensive benchmarking of available methods.

 ## References